greenelab/czi-rfa/proposal.md

 * Biological grounding in the context of rheumatic disease (Mike Collab Network?)
 * Benchmark HCA datasets (ideal: many cell pops +/- some perturbations).
-    * Remove cell types from one perturbation -> eval extent to which latent space produces observations that match real observations.
+    * Computationally mask one or more cell types from one or more perturbations -> eval extent to which latent space arithmetic produces observations that match real observations.

 ## Statement of commitment to share